michellundell/12a/README.md

 Simulate some errors, commit ... see what happens ...
 Correct the errors, commit ... see what happens .

-If you got time before lunch, try completing your C++ assignment, if you haven't yet... add an action to compile it!
+If you got time before lunch, try completing your C++ assignment.

+If you haven't yet... add an action to compile it!

 ## 3. Repetition